 Welcome to our wee museum!

-We are open every Wednesday and Sunday from 2-4pm from April to October (last opening day 2025 is the 22nd of October).
-The entrance is free but donations are welcome.
+In 2026 we are open every Wednesday and Sunday from 2-4pm from the 1st of April to the 28th of October.
+The entrance is free, but donations are welcome.

-Although we are not open regularly during winter, we are always delighted to welcome group visits of any size during winter.
+Outwith our opening times we are very happy to arrange for group visits.
 Email us or message us on our socials to arrange.
 Entrance is always free (donations welcome).

 You can contact us via insch.museum@gmail.com or message us on our Facebook or LinkedIn pages.